fjankowsk/scatfit/README.md

 This will automatically install all dependencies.

-You might want to verify that your installation works as expected by downloading a pre-generated `SIGPROC` filterbank file with synthetic data that comes bundled with `scatfit`:
+You might want to verify that your installation works as expected by downloading a pre-generated `SIGPROC` filterbank file with synthetic data that comes bundled with this repository:

 `wget https://github.com/fjankowsk/scatfit/raw/master/extra/fake_burst_500_DM.fil`

-Then run the main `scatfit` analysis on the filterbank data file like this:
+Then run the main analysis on the filterbank data file like this:

 `scatfit-fitfrb fake_burst_500_DM.fil 500.0 --fitscatindex --fast`